Central College has one of the best education programs in Iowa.

 Education majors can travel the world with faculty to Puerto Rico or Sierra Leone, Africa or attend regional and national education conferences.
 No matter what your interests are, Central has something for you!

 Learn how you can get involved with groups and organizations at Central.

 Education students pursuing graduate school typically do so after several years teaching in the field.
 Educational leadership, reading, special education and content specific areas are typical graduate school studies for education graduates.
 Central education students have attended graduate school in varying states across the United States.

 In addition to rigorous coursework, Central education majors are expected to immerse themselves in their chosen field–whether through a short-term faculty-led trip to work in schools in Puerto Rico or the Central Teacher Academy where students gain hands-on experience with a local K-12 mentor teacher.

-Students can also get involved with a development-focused mission trip to Sierra Leone, Africa, or student teach in inner-city Chicago or on one of Central's international study abroad programs.
+Students can also get involved with a development-focused mission trip to Sierra Leone, Africa, or student teach in inner-city Chicago or on one of Central's international partner programs.

 Learn more about this discipline in the course catalog.